-Tender fettucine noodles covered in a creamy homemade alfredo sauce and then topped with seasoned chicken.
-This chicken alfredo is easily made in under 30 minutes and is loaded with Italian flavor!
+Tender fettuccine noodles covered in a creamy homemade alfredo sauce and then topped with seasoned chicken.
+This chicken fettuccine alfredo is easily made in under 30 minutes and is loaded with Italian flavor!

 Table of Contents

 Chicken Fettuccine Alfredo

 Skip the fancy restaurant and make your own chicken fettuccini alfredo at home!
 This easy recipe tastes just as authentic and only takes 25 minutes from start to finish.
 We love to serve ours with a fresh chopped salad, garlic bread or parmesan broccoli.
 It’s the perfect way to experience fine Italian dining without ever having to leave your house!

 This is the perfect comfort meal!
 It is a family favorite for a chilly day and is super easy to make.
 I love that the chicken fettuccine alfredo only takes about 20 minutes to whip up dinner for the night.

 The alfredo sauce is the best part of the dish in my opinion.
 The jar of alfredo just doesn’t even compare to homemade, it is so creamy and delicious!
 I love adding in the chicken for some extra protein, but you could definitely make it without if you prefer.
 We sometimes add in spinach, like I do in chicken alfredo lasagna.
 There are lots of different ways to customize this easy chicken fettuccine alfredo!

 It may seem like a lot of ingredients at first glance, but the majority you will already have on hand and they are used multiple times in this chicken fettuccine alfredo recipe.

 Find the full printable recipe with specific measurements below.

 - Chicken: I like to use boneless skinless chicken breasts for ease of cooking.